-Degree programs in the academic colleges are enhanced by other programs at the University such as JSU Global, Military Science Program (ROTC), Aerospace Studies (AFROTC), W.E.B.
+Degree programs in the academic colleges are enhanced by other programs at the University such as JSU Global, W.E.B.
 Du Bois-M.L.A.
 Harvey Honors College, and the Ronald E. McNair Post-Baccalaureate Achievement Program.

 JSU GLOBAL

-MILITARY SCIENCE PROGRAM (ROTC)

-AEROSPACE STUDIES (AFROTC)

 W.E.B.
 DU BOIS-M.L.A.
-HARVEY HONORS COLLEGE (DU BOIS-HARVEY
+HARVEY HONORS COLLEGE (DU BOIS-HARVEY HONORS COLLEGE)

-HONORS COLLEGE)

-RONALD E. MCNAIR POST-BACCALAUREATE ACHIEVEMENT PROGRAM
+RONALD E. JMSNAIR POST-BACCALAUREATE ACHIEVEMENT PROGRAM (JMSNAIR SCHOLARS PROGRAM)

-(MCNAIR SCHOLARS PROGRAM)

-ISU GLOBAL
+JSU GLOBAL

-JSU Global (formerly known as International Studies) is located in Suite 329 of the Charles F. Moore Building.
+JSU Global (formerly known as International Studies) is located in Joseph H. Jackson College of Education and Human Development Building.
 Since September 1993, JSU Global has been leading Jackson State University's globalization and internationalization efforts.
 As the central office for Jackson State University's international programs, JSU Global serves an essential role in the university's mission to prepare students for global leadership.
 The unit is also the headquarters for the English as a Second Language (ESL) Institute, facilitates local programming for the International Visitors Center of Jackson and hosts Fulbright Language Teaching Assistants.
 Students from other countries are encouraged to share the history and culture of their home countries throughout the year, culminating in our annual International Week.
 Providing students with study abroad experiences and recruiting students from other countries are major priorities of JSU Global.
 For more information, please contact JSU Global at (601) 979-1611.